zchking/docs/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 Working with XPath selector
 ---------------------------

-Katalon Studio’s object spy further allows advanced users to manually input object selectors with XPath or CSS Selection Method mode.
+Katalon Studio's object spy further allows advanced users to manually input object selectors with XPath or CSS Selection Method mode.
 Spy Utility will provide instant feedback by auto-detecting the numbers of matching element with provided selector and highlighting it.

 XPath selector is commonly used to locate web element in Web UI testing.
 The following guide shows how to leverage Katalon Studio Spy Utility to locate web element with XPath selector.